zachbutton/crystalize.js/README.md

 ## Planned features

--   Dump entire crystalizer state (as well as modes, pointers, etc.) into JSON format, and ability to import the same state from JSON.
+-   Whole-state import/export as JSON (shards, crystal, modes, pointers, etc.)
--   Time-based mode (short-hand for `keepAfter` mode when using timestamp)
+-   More ways to ensure `.withHeadSeek()` found a shard to point to